googlearchive/accessibility-developer-tools-extension/README.md

 ## Run

+First, you need to enable the "experimental extension APIs" flag on chrome://flags.
+This will require restarting Chrome to take effect.

 The [http://developer.chrome.com/extensions/getstarted.html#unpacked](Chrome extension developer documentation) has the instructions for loading an unpacked extension; `extension` is the the directory containing the manifest, so this should be the directory you load.

 Note: if you already have the web store version of Accessibility Developer Tools, you might want to modify the manifest (`extension/manifest.json`) to display a different name for your local copy.
 This does not require re-building the project.